Valencia: Name

-The Latin name of the city was Valēntia (/la/), meaning "strength" or "valour", due to the Roman practice of recognising the valour of former Roman soldiers after a war.
+The Latin name of the city was "Valēntia" (/la/), meaning "strength" or "valour", due to the Roman practice of recognising the valour of former Roman soldiers after a war.
 The Roman historian Livy explains that the founding of Valentia in the 2nd century BC was due to the settling of the Roman soldiers who fought against a Lusitanian rebel, Viriatus, during the Third Raid of the Lusitanian War.

 During the period of Islamic rule, the city was called Medina at-Tarab ('City of Joy') according to one transliteration, or Medina at-Turab ('City of Sands') according to another, since it was located on the banks of the River Turia.
-It is not clear if an Arabised variant of the Latin name (Balansiyya) referred to the greater Taifa of Valencia, or just the city itself.
+It is not clear if an Arabised variant of the Latin name ("Balansiyya") referred to the greater Taifa of Valencia, or just the city itself.

-Via gradual phonetic changes, Valentia became Valencia /es/ in Spanish and València /ca/ in Valencian.
-In Valencian, an e with a grave accent (è) indicates /ca/ in contrast to /ca/, but the word València is an exception to this rule, since è is pronounced /ca/.
+Via gradual phonetic changes, "Valentia" became "Valencia" /es/ in Spanish and "València" /ca/ in Valencian.
+In Valencian, an "e" with a grave accent ("è") indicates /ca/ in contrast to /ca/, but the word "València" is an exception to this rule, since "è" is pronounced /ca/.
 The spelling "València" was approved by the Acadèmia Valenciana de la Llengua (AVL) based on tradition after a debate on the matter.
 The name "València" has been the only official name of the city since 2017.
-In 2023, the Commission of Culture of the municipal corporation agreed in principle on a dual official denomination Valencia/Valéncia, with the far right managing to impose a non-standard acute accent in the e of the Valencian-language name.
+In 2023, the Commission of Culture of the municipal corporation agreed in principle on a dual official denomination Valencia/Valéncia, with the far-right insisting on a non-standard acute accent in the "e" of the Valencian-language name.